ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-1/section-2/0-expression.md

 ---
-title: 'Pipelines, Expressions, and Functions as Values'
+title: Pipelines and Expressions as Values
 description: >-
   In the previous chapter, we saw how functional programming uses pipelines to transform data sequentially.
 Let's delve deeper into why this approach feels